NordicMuseum/Nordic-Museum-Audio-Guide/architecture.md

 *Notes:*

-1. This is a personal addition to Redux.
+1. This is a personal addition to standard Redux archecture.
 It helps seperate out the events that are not UI dependent from the ones that are.